MAXOUXAX/Vortex/README.md

-# StockBot
+# Vortex
-StockBot - A custom Discord bot for KristenGWD's Discord
+Vortex - A custom Discord bot for KristenGWD's Discord